DGarvanski/angular-ui-grid-translate/README.md

 ui-grid is pretty limited in what it does with its localization.
 While it does provide a big array of available translations, it does require that you specifically configure the usage of the i18n service separately from your app internationalization if you're using [angular-translate](https://angular-translate.github.io/).

 <h3>What works currently?</h3>
 angular-ui-grid-translate currently works with a handful of languages and elements.
-It is not production ready or to be used in a production app.<br/>
+It is not a full-fledged, finished project and doesn't translate every ui-grid element.<br/>

 <b>Elements:</b>
 <ul>